suamin/MedDistant19/README.md

     --max_sent_tokens 128
 ```

-**WARNING** This job is memory intensive and requires upto half TB.
+**WARNING**: This job is memory intensive and requires upto half TB.
 We ran this command on slurm supported cluster with 72 CPUs (with 6GB memory each) and a batch size of 4096.
 It took about 40hrs to link about 145M unique sentences.

 ## Acknowledgement